 Often in processes you need to retrieve objects in order to complete the process.
 But what if those objects cannot be found?
-Usually additional actions are required, but since the objects you retrieve and create are assigned different variable names, sometimes you cannot merge them back into a single flow.
+Usually additional actions are required, but since the objects you retrieve and create are assigned different names, sometimes you cannot merge them back into a single flow.

 This how-to will teach you how to do the following: